 Is Sanctification By Faith Alone?

 We contribute nothing, save sin, to our justification.
-We do, however, contribute to our sanctification.
+We do, however, participate in our sanctification.
 Unlike justification, sanctification is not by faith alone.
 Kevin DeYoung reminds us of this distinction in a post over at the Gospel Coalition site.
 He begins his piece by answering the question, Is sanctification by faith alone?

 The short answer is no. Though it sounds very Protestant, it is not correct to say “sanctification is by faith alone.”